kavyashree2001/kavyashree2001/README.md

 Hi there 👋,
-I'm kavyashree upparakakula, a junior pursuing batchelors in I.T Engineering!
+I'm kavyashree upparakakula, a senior pursuing batchelors in I.T Engineering!